vishal-iquanti/PHP-page/README.md

 # PHP-page
-This is a login/register page
+This is a login/register page.
+Author-  Vishal Gupta